 Our education ministry locations include Aquinas College, Grand Rapids Community College, Notre Dame, Michigan State University, University of Detroit College Mercy, Sacred Heart Parish on the Flathead Reservation in Montana, Holy Redeemer Grade School in Detroit, and parish and public schools in Grand Rapids, and more.

-At Dominican Center at Marywood, our conference and retreat center, and Dominican Chapel at Marywood, adult women and men study and worship with Sisters, Associates, and presenters from many backgrounds.
-We offer spiritual formation experiences for seekers and spiritual directors.
+At Dominican Center Marywood at Aquinas College, we offer spiritual formation experiences for seekers and spiritual directors.
 Faith leaders and laypeople from all faith traditions seek study and transformation at Dominican Center, too.

 Women are not alone in their efforts to build a more just society and church...
 A Feminist... is a person who is committed to the humanity, dignity, and equality of all persons, to such as extent that she or he is willing to work for changes both in relationship patterns and in institutional structures to achieve this goal.